-Addison Williams, in his third season on the UCF staff, saw his first year as the Knights’ defensive coordinator in 2023 feature one of the most productive secondaries in the Big 12 Conference.
+Addison Williams, in his third season on the UCF staff, is in his first year as the Knights’ defensive coordinator in 2023.
+He shares responsibilities for the UCF secondary with David Gibbs.

 Williams’ second season with UCF in 2022 helped the Knights turn what once was a youthful secondary into one of the most improved and productive units on the roster.
 He added the title of assistant head coach prior to the 2022 season.

 Veteran Knight cornerbacks Davonte Brown (31 career starts), Corey Thornton (27) and Brandon Adams played a noteworthy role in UCF standing third in the American Athletic Conference in team pass efficiency defense in 2022.
 That trio also helped UCF rank fifth nationally in red-zone defense.

 Under Williams’ direction in 2022, Brown claimed honorable mention All-America and AAC Cornerback of the Year honors from Pro Football Network.
 Thornton was a third-team All-AAC pick by Pro Football Focus, as the Knights posted nine regular-season wins, played in the AAC Championship Game and claimed a second consecutive bowl invitation under had coach Gus Malzahn.

 UCF in 2021 ranked seventh nationally in pass efficiency defense (an improvement of 97 spots in NCAA statistical rankings), as the Knights closed the year with six victories in their final seven assignments to finish 9-4.
 UCF’s cornerbacks played critical roles as the Knights improved 86 slots in the passing yards allowed category, moving to 35th in 2021 (210.1 yards per game, 89.1 fewer than 2020).